 Given the analysis of particle verbs in the SVO-languages in (13) above, the question now is to which extent this also applies to particle verbs in the SOV-languages.
-I would like to suggest the following, i.e. that only those orders linked to V° and its complement switch (inside V', V°-PrtP becomes V°-PrtP, and inside V, V°-Prt° becomes V°-Prt°), and all other orders remain the same (den Brief abschicken = 'the letter off-send'):
+I would like to suggest that only those orders linked to V° and its complement switch (i.e. V°/V follows PrtP rather than precede it), whereas all other orders remain the same (das Radio anmachen = 'the radio on-switch'):